juspay/hyperswitch/docs/CONTRIBUTING.md

   RUSTFLAGS="-Cinstrument-coverage" cargo build --bin=router --package=router
   ```

   Several `.profraw` files will be generated.
+(Due to the execution of build scripts)

-- Run the project using:
+- Execute the binary:

   ```shell
   LLVM_PROFILE_FILE="coverage.profraw" target/debug/router
   ```

-- Open a separate terminal tab and run the cypress tests, following the README
+- Open a separate terminal tab and run the cypress tests, following the [README]

 - After the tests have finished running, stop the `router` process using `Ctrl+C`

 - The generated `coverage.profraw` file will contain the code coverage data for `router`

-- Generate an html report from the data using:
+- Generate an html report from the data:

   ```shell
   grcov . --source-dir . --output-type html --binary-path ./target/debug
   ```

 - A folder named `html` will be generated, containing the report.
 You can view it using:

   ```shell
   cd html && python3 -m http.server 8000
   ```

 - You can delete the generated `.profraw` files using:

   ```shell
   rm **/*.profraw
   ```